 Miss Dusenberry was a formidable presence.
 She was a teacher of English at Erasmus Hall High School.
-It was 1954 or 1955 and I was a junior, carrying just sixteen years of experience on my slender back.
+It was 1954 or 1955 and I was a junior, carrying just sixteen years of experience on my skinny back.
 To my shy, inhibited self, Miss Dusenberry (Edna?
 Grace?) was perceived as ancient (50s), statuesque (5' 10"), domineering (she spoke authoritatively on all things literary) and wildly eccentric.
 She wore fragrant cosmetics and bedecked herself with so many bracelets and bangles that she jingled atonally when she strode around the room.

 My performance did not please her.
 It was Miss Dusenberry who derailed my career, demoting me from the honors track in English (where the bright students were grouped and where lessons were taught) to the general track where classrooms were disorderly, students ranged from noncompliant to sociopathic, and it was assumed that nothing would be learned, and it wasn't.

 Yesterday, on an odd impulse, I read Hawthorne's Young Goodman Brown for the first time in close to sixty years.
 It is more shocking to me now than it could possibly have been in the 50s, when I had no equipment to understand puritanism or the manichean view of the world.
-The story is more alarming for what it takes for granted about the American culture than for what it consciously critiques.
+The story is more alarming for what it takes for granted about American culture than for what it consciously critiques.
 It's not, and never has been, my America.

 Anyway, back in Erasmus Hall, Miss Dusenberry led the class through some stories by Hawthorne.
-We might even have read The House of Seven Gables, -- that other novel, the one with the A-word, would have been far too embarrassing.
+We might even have read The House of Seven Gables -- that other novel, the one with the A-word, would have been far too sexual and embarrassing.
 Then came the unit exam and that's when the allegorical world of Calvinism hit the fan of naive literalism.
 The topic on which we were assigned to write an in-class essay was "Is there balm in Gilead?"

 I got to tell you, I was buffaloed.